lwakefield/comp_architecture/a3/report.md

 As noted in the above section, a number of modifications to the Fibonacci program must be made for the program to work with our newly pipelined processor.
 As a result, the program now requires many more clock cycles to complete execution.

+The modified Fibonacci program is included in the appendix, but may also be found [here](https://raw.githubusercontent.com/lwakefield/comp_architecture/master/a3/fib.asm).

 # Output

 With the changes to the datapath made, the Single Cycle processor is still able execute the fib.s program correctly (albeit in more clock cycles than previously).
 A full display of the internal signals and register values may prove to be overwhelming, however it is recommended that you run the following command to observe the project passing all tests.